beginning of content

 Key facts

-• Malnutrition is when someone doesn’t have enough of the right nutrients in their diet for their body’s needs.
+• Malnutrition is a general term for when you don't get enough of the right nutrients in your diet to stay healthy.

-• Symptoms of malnutrition include weight and muscle loss, a weakened immune system, falls and hair loss.
+• Symptoms of malnutrition in people who are underweight include weight and muscle loss, a weakened immune system, falls and hair loss.

-• Treatment involves ensuring the person’s diet contains enough energy, protein, vitamins and minerals.
+• Treatment of malnutrition involves making sure you eat enough energy, protein, vitamins and minerals.

-• Malnutrition is a serious problem in Australia — especially for the elderly.
+• Malnutrition in the form of undernutrition is a serious problem in Australia — especially for older people.

 What is malnutrition?

-Malnutrition is a serious health condition that happens when you do not have enough of the right nutrients to meet your body’s needs.
+Malnutrition is a serious health condition that happens when you don't get enough of the right nutrients for your body's needs.

 Malnutrition is common in Australia.
-People most at risk are:
+People most likely to have malnutrition are:

-People who eat a lot of food or are living with overweight can also have malnutrition.
-For example, people who eat poor diets may live with obesity, but also lack the vitamins and minerals they need for good health.
-People who were malnourished before they were born or as babies are more likely to have overweight or obesity in later life.
+If you eat a lot of food or are living with overweight, you can also have malnutrition.
+People who eat poor diets may live with obesity, but also lack the vitamins and minerals needed for good health.

 What are the symptoms of malnutrition?